Palace of Culture and Science, Polska - Things to Do in Palace of Culture and Science

 Insider Tips

-Visit the observation deck just before sunset and stay for the city lights - the views transform dramatically as day turns to night
+Visit the observation deck just before sunset for the most spectacular views and photos of Warsaw's skyline

 Explore Activities in Palace of Culture and Science